seng438-winter-2022/seng438-a4-hnschaefer/Assignment4-ReportTemplate.md

 # Explain your SELENUIM test case design process

+TC5 - Viewing FAQ's
+The FAQ page contains many avenues to explore.
+For the test purposes, we tested the button/link to shipping details and also the tracking order.
+As well each page would be scrolled upon to get to the apprpriate button.
+Then the final page was scrolled as well to ensure proper filling of all pages.

+TC6 - Store Locator
+The store locator takes a variety of inputs into its main objective functional query box.
+We decided that provind a valid and invalid input would suffice.
+The resulting page would be scrolled in order to ensure no bugs.

 # Explain the use of assertions and checkpoints

 # how did you test each functionaity with different test data